builab/modelling_misc/README.md

 ### chimerax_change_chainid_csv.py
-Batch rename chainID of pdbs in the current folder to new chain ID based on a CSV file.
+Batch rename chainID of pdbs in the input folder to new chain ID based on a CSV file.
 The output is written with chainID at the end and in a new folder.

 > Input: pdbs, a csv file.
 Csv file with this format per line: 'pdb_file_name, chainID'

 > Output: Output_dir contains pdb files with new chainID with suffix '_chainID.pdb'

-  	runscript chimerax_change_chainid_csv.py pdb_chainid.csv output_dir
+  	runscript chimerax_change_chainid_csv.py pdb_chainid.csv input_dir output_dir

+### chimerax_change_chainid_regex_csv.py
+Batch rename chainID of pdbs in the input folder to new chain ID based on a CSV file.
+In this case, the csv 1st column contains the unique prefix of the pdb files, the csv 2nd column contains the chainid and the 3rd column contain a tag to add to the name.
+The output is written with {prefix}_{tag}_{chainID} at the end and in the output folder.

+> Input: pdbs, a csv file.
+Csv file with this format per line: 'pdb_prefix, chainID, tag'

+> Output: Output_dir contains pdb files with new chainID with suffix '_chainID.pdb'

+  	runscript chimerax_change_chainid_regex_csv.py pdb_regex_chainid.csv input_dir output_dir